ypavanchand99/hello-world-1/README.md

 I have added new line for jenkins Poll SCM Concept
 I have added new line for jenkins Poll SCM Concept
 I have added new line for jenkins Poll SCM Concept

+This is Murali Adding a new Code for the Deployment